vim-syntastic/syntastic/README.markdown

 <a name="faqlnext"></a>

-__3.11.
+__4.11.
 Q. How can I jump between the different errors without using the location list at the bottom of the window?__

 A. Vim provides several built-in commands for this.
 See `:help :lnext` and `:help :lprev`.

-If you use these commands a lot then you may want to add shortcut mappings to your vimrc, or install something like [unimpaired][2], which provides such mappings (among other things).
+If you use these commands a lot then you may want to add shortcut mappings to your `vimrc`, or install something like [unimpaired][2], which provides such mappings (among other things).

 <a name="faqbdelete"></a>

-__3.12.
+__4.12.
 Q. The error window is closed automatically when I :quit the current buffer but not when I :bdelete it?__

 A. There is no safe way to handle that situation automatically, but you can